-3. Context
+Context

-The University is committed to identifying workplace stressors; in 2017/18 stress accounted for 44% of all work related ill health cases and 57% of all working days lost due to ill health (HSE 2018 Stress Statistics).
-Organisational risk assessments are conducted when required to eliminate stress or control the risks from stress.
-This will be monitored and reviewed through future organizational risk assessments.
+The University has identified all workplace stressors and conducted an organisational risk assessment to eliminate stress or control the risks from stress.
+This will be monitored and reviewed through future organisational risk assessments.

-Through the Governors Health and Safety Sub-committee the University has consulted with Trades Unions Safety Representatives on all proposed action relating to the prevention of workplace stress.
+Through the Governors Health and Safety Committee the University has consulted with Trades Unions Safety Representatives on all proposed action relating to the prevention of workplace stress.